TookTheRedBean/applicantexercise/README.md

 End result must include the below :
 ```
-1. Dropdown of community combos filters to select (one or multiple multiple combos)
+1. Filter area using checkboxes for each community combo filters to select (one or multiple multiple combos can be selected)
 ```
 ```
 2. Click to select my NFTs (NFT held by your address)